 Sending Changes to the Team Directory

 When you check in, you send to the team directory all of the changes you've made to your local copy.
-For items you've checked out (pages, masters, and generators), a check-in will also release the item so that others are able to check it out for further editing.
+For items you've checked out (pages, components, and generators), a check-in will also release the item so that others are able to check it out for further editing.

-Pages and Masters
+Pages and Components

 Any changes you've made to items that don't require a check-out (as noted above) will be sent at this time, too.